-Clarification 2: Students will describe the role of the Supreme Court and lesser federal courts.
+Clarification 2: Students will describe the role of the Supreme Court and inferior federal courts.

-Clarification 3: Students will explain what Article III says about judicial tenure, appointment and salaries
+Clarification 3: Students will explain what Articles II and III say about judicial tenure, appointment and salaries.

 Clarification 4: Students will describe the powers delegated to the courts by Article III including, but not limited to, treason, jurisdiction and trial by jury.